EyesOfThings/Hardware/README.md

 # Hardware
-This is the GitHub repository for hardware of the "Eyes of Things" project (http://eyesofthings.eu).
+This is the GitHub repository for the open hardware of the "Eyes of Things" project (http://eyesofthings.eu).